 This RFA course is hosted by Yamnuska Mountain Adventures and taught by Rocky Mountain Adventure Medicine.

-The curriculum covers Standard First Aid Topics plus Wilderness Advanced First Aid topics with a focus on remote settings, where help is not immediately available and extended care in the field may be required
+The curriculum covers Basic First Aid Topics plus Wilderness Advanced First Aid topics with a focus on remote settings, where help is not immediately available and extended care in the field may be required

-Standard First Aid components:
+Basic (Emergency) First Aid components:

 - Medical, Legal and Documentation Issues